How to Start Your Own Customer Loyalty Program

-Your last step is the most important.
-Your customer loyalty program is only valuable if customers use it, so you’ll need to aggressively promote the program to your customers and fans.
+Remember, your customer loyalty program is only valuable if customers use it, so you’ll need to aggressively promote any programs you’ve created to your customers and fans.

 Promote your loyalty program like any other product.
 Send emails to your list, make social media posts, write blog posts, add banners and targeted popups throughout your site, and send push notifications.

 Keep in mind that not only do you want all of your customers to know about this program, you also want your potential customers to know about it.
 This could be a powerful selling tool that convinces someone to buy from you over your competitor.

-Customer loyalty programs become more valuable for you (the business owner) as your customer base grows, so it’s smart to launch your program as soon as possible.
-Don’t worry if you haven’t perfected it just yet – the sooner your customers start earning rewards for their loyalty, the sooner they’ll become devoted for life.
+Customer loyalty programs become more valuable for you as your customer base grows, so it’s smart to launch your program as soon as possible.
+Don’t worry if you haven’t perfected it just yet.
+The sooner your customers start earning rewards for their loyalty, the sooner they’ll become devoted for life.